How to Remove Late Payments From Your Credit Report

 How do late payments affect your credit score?

-As time goes on, the late payment will hurt your credit score less and less until it drops off your credit report.
-However, potential creditors can still see that payment history as long as it’s listed on your credit report.
+The effect on your credit score lessens over time until the late payment is removed from your credit report.
+However, potential creditors can still see your payment history as long as it’s listed.

 How long do late payments stay on your credit report?